 Much of the improvement has come about because of our work behind the scenes in Hollywood, and especially our Annual Report to the Entertainment Industry that shows that good movies with faith and values do better at the box office.

 As a result, the studios are trying to put out more movies with faith and values.
 The chairman of Disney said that they will make movies with romance but no sex, action but no violence, dialogue but no foul language under their Walt Disney label.
 And, every studio is encouraging producers to put in church scenes and other faith-based content, as well as encouraging new filmmakers with faith-based movies.

 FIREPROOF helped show independent movies with strong Christian content helped improve the box office.
 Now at MOVIEGUIDE®, we’ve been screening more and more movies with Christian content, some of them mediocre, but more and more of them very entertaining and some of them great.

 Thus, the future looks bright for Christian cinema and for movies made by Christians.
 But, they have to be well made and also entertaining.
 To do that, get a copy of my book SO YOU WANT TO BE IN PICTURES?, read MOVIEGUIDE® and analyze the Annual Report to the Entertainment Industry.
 Then, come to the 18th Annual Faith & Values Awards Gala, and you can hear from major leaders in the entertainment industry just how important our work has become in their lives, and how much your support of their family-friendly, Christian movies and television programs means to them.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!